UNOPS/ICAT.CountryPortalWeb/README.md

 2. Download or clone this repository.

-3. Edit the environment variables in the files `environment.prod.ts` and `environment.ts` at `src/environments` folder.
-See below more details about the environment variables needed.
+3. Edit the environment variables in the files `environment.prod.ts` and `environment.ts` in `src/environments` folder.
+See below for more details about the environmental variables needed.

 4. In the terminal, go to this repository's main folder.